Learning in repeated auctions: Bayesian mechanism design

-Auctions mechanisms involve many different agents, sellers and/or buyers, with possibly different and conflicting objectives, the optimization of their own utility functions.
-These interactions can be modelled using game-theoretic concepts.
-More specifically, we are going to focus on a specific types of games with \emph{incomplete information}, that are called \textit{mechanisms}.
-In those games, each player has some private information (i.e., unknown from everyone else), and send some \emph{message} to a central authority.
-Base on those messages gathered, the latter decides on the final outcome: the utility of a player then solely depends on it.
+Auctions mechanisms involve many different agents, sellers and/or buyers, with possibly different and conflicting objectives as they all seek to optimize of their own utility functions.
+These interactions can be modeled using game-theoretic concepts.
+More specifically, we are going to focus on a specific type of games with \emph{incomplete information} that are called \textit{mechanisms}.
+In those games, each player has some private information (i.e., unknown from everyone else), and send a \emph{message} to a central authority.
+Based on those gathered messages, the latter decides on the final outcome.
+The utility of each player then solely depends on this outcome.

-Mechanisms model appropriately many practical situations such as the celebrated problems of affecting student to schools, or organs transplantation matchings.
+Mechanisms model appropriately many practical situations such as the celebrated problems of assigning students to schools, or matchings in organ-transplant applications.
 In these problems, a central authority forms pairs between school and students or donors and recipients.
 In selling mechanisms, the central authority is the seller of a specific item and the players are the buyers. \emph{Auctions} are mechanisms used to sell a particular item.
-In the case of a sale of a single non-divisible item, they have the following particular features.
+In the case of a sale of a single non-divisible item, they have the following specific features.